 Inclusion leaders are well informed and proactive in ensuring disadvantaged pupils are well supported and challenged.'

 Within school, support programmes are in place for children with varying needs (waves of intervention).
 These include fine and gross motor skills development, dyslexia intervention programmes, Speech and Language Therapy (SALT), Early Literacy Support (ELS), and Maths booster sessions for Year 2 pupils.
-There is a gifted and talented programme and the support includes links to Thornden.

 The school works closely with outside agencies to support pupils as required, such as Occupational Therapists, Speech and Language Therapists, Educational Psychologist, School Nurse.
-Diagnostic screening is in place for early language difficulties, motor planning difficulties and dyslexia.

 Collaboration with parents is very valuable to us.
-Where pupils are included in a support programme, parents are informed by letter from the Inclusion Manager, personally by the class teacher or at parent consultations through the child’s IEP.
+Where pupils are included in a support programme, parents are informed by letter from the Inclusion Manager, personally by the class teacher or at parent consultations through the child’s Learning Passport.
 Parents can discuss their child’s progress with their class teacher, or alternatively arrange a meeting with the Inclusion Manager.